 “We felt such joy,” she says.
 “We knew he would have Down syndrome, so we were prepared.
 We were grateful he was born healthy despite the diagnosis.”

 Owen was born in December 2012 to Jen and her husband, Brian.
 He arrived with chubby cheeks and reddish hair and spent a few days in the neonatal intensive care unit for low oxygen levels.
-Today, Owen is a typical 4-year-old, full of energy, spunk and mischief.
-He has two older brothers, Colton, 5 and Andrew, 11, and a sister, Kate, 12.
+He has two older brothers, Colton and Andrew, and a sister, Kate.
 They make their home in Granger, Iowa.

 Looking for resources